Meet Greenpeace captain Peter Willcox

 The bombing of the Rainbow Warrior

-In addition to many Greenpeace voyages including the Gulf of Mexico after the BP oil spill, Willcox was the skipper on the night the first Rainbow Warrior
+In addition to many Greenpeace voyages including the Gulf of Mexico after the BP oil spill, Willcox was the skipper on the night the first Rainbow Warrior was bombed.

 “In 1981 the Rainbow Warrior came to the US, and I saw an add for mates and engineers.
 I was on board a couple weeks later, in July.
 By October I was captain, and stayed on as the only captain until the boat was blown up by French agents in New Zealand.”

 “For that last seven years I have been a full time single parent of two teenage daughters.
 Its about the only thing that could keep me from going to sea.”

 Learn more about Willcox in this conversation with Richard Fidler for ABC News.
 Listen now